-Our Lady of Guadalupe or the Virgin of Guadalupe (Spanish name: Nuestra Señora de Guadalupe) is a 16th century image, a Roman Catholic icon, Mexico’s most popular religious image and patron saint of the Americas, including our Parish.
-Below are two articles related to the story of our virgin mother’s apparition.
+Our Lady of Guadalupe or the Virgin of Guadalupe (Spanish name: Nuestra Señora de Guadalupe) is a 16th-century image, a Roman Catholic icon, Mexico’s most popular religious image and patron saint of the Americas, including our Parish.

 There is reason to believe that at Tepeyac Mary came in her glorified body, and her actual physical hands rearranged the roses in Juan Diego’s tilma, which makes this apparition very special.